Find answers to the most common questions about eligibility, proposal guidelines, budgeting, deadlines, fiscal sponsors, and more.

 I need materials for my classroom.
 Do you have any grants to help pay for supplies or materials?

-Student Achievement grant funds may be used for resource materials, supplies, equipment, or technology.
+Student Success grant funds may be used for resource materials, supplies, equipment, or technology.
 However, the proposed work and related materials should focus on students’ critical thinking and problem-solving skills.
 If your budget includes materials, they must play a central role in deepening student knowledge and habits of inquiry.
 If you have a proposed project that does not meet these criteria, we encourage you to visit our grant resources page for resources that support materials-centered projects.